sbehrens/bitshipper-ai/README.md

 3. Map potential security controls to these patterns
 4. Evaluate controls based on their potential leverage
 5. Create a prioritized security roadmap with justifications

-## 📝 Assignment Suggestions

-This repository can be used for various security assignments:

-1. **Security Control Prioritization**: Identify and justify the top 3-5 security controls that would provide the most leverage
-2. **Security Roadmap Development**: Create a 12-month security roadmap aligned with business objectives
-3. **Business Case Development**: Build a business case for a specific security initiative
-4. **Risk Assessment**: Perform a risk assessment based on the provided information
-5. **Security Metrics**: Propose metrics to track security program effectiveness

-## 🔒 Learning Objectives

-Through working with this repository, students should:

-1. Understand how to analyze security incidents for patterns and root causes
-2. Learn to prioritize security controls based on business impact and feasibility
-3. Practice aligning security initiatives with business objectives
-4. Develop skills in communicating security priorities to technical and non-technical stakeholders
-5. Gain experience in making data-driven security decisions